Fethan-El-Fadl/Fahomeister/README.md

 <img align="right" alt="GIF" height="150px" src="http://24.media.tumblr.com/tumblr_m7o9r3iLSG1qau345o3_250.gif" />

-Hello and welcome to my profile!  s
+**Hello, and welcome to my profile!**

   I'm Md Fahim Khan (a.k.a Wicked, Jaaku-Kun) and I am "he/him", 16 years old.
 Currently enrolled in Junior Laboratoy High School, Dhaka, Bangladesh.
 Came from Bangladesh, so if you notice I spoke so weirdly (like this sentence lol), please forgive me and correct my spelling :')

- Im currenly learning the Python programming laguage as I want to become an AI developer in future. ..
+  I'm currenly learning the Python programming laguage as I want to become an AI developer in future. ..
 I like machines and computers.
 Watching Anime is one of my favorite works as well as playing computer video games.
 Also, I like reading books very much.

 ### Languages and Tools🛠
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)